kpkq/Clicker/README.md

 # MyClicker
- Clicker starts by click "Ctrl+Shift+1"
+ Clicker starts and of by click "Ctrl+Shift+1"